Anugo1/G-naira/README.md

 ## Architecture

-The G-Naira system consists of two main contracts with integrated functionality:
+The G-Naira system consists of a contract with integrated functionality:

 ### GNGN Token Contract
 The primary contract implementing the ERC20 token with additional CBDC-specific functionality.